MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 <image>

 #### Accessibility
 Accessibility is important for all organizations, and especially corporate communications.
 Ensuring content is accessible benefits everyone.
-Accessibility includes making sure content in SharePoint can be easily consumed, limiting background noise in Teams meetings, turning on screen captions for live events, and more.
-Learn more about accessibility, and apply your learning to meet the needs of your audience(s):
+Accessibility includes making sure content in SharePoint can be easily consumed, limiting background noise in Teams meetings, turning on-screen captions for live events, and more.
+Learn more about accessibility, and apply learnings to meet the needs of your audience(s):
 <br>

 - [10 Habits to create accessible content](https://blogs.microsoft.com/accessibility/10-habits-to-create-accessible-content/)